-Grade 3–8 classes will hold in-class spelling bees at the beginning of the month.
+Grade 3–8 classes will hold in-class spelling bees this month.
 These class bees will feature spelling and vocabulary words students have learned or will learn in class during the year.
 Class finalists qualify for the campus bee, which will utilize words and vocabulary from the Scripps National Spelling Bee.
 Good luck to our stellar spellers!

 Students have been enthusiastically singing and are excited to present their Christmas Sings and Concerts.
 Parents of PS–G5 students are invited to enjoy the Christmas Sings.
 We also welcome families to attend the Christmas Concerts presented by our middle school students (G6–8).
-Outstanding elementary classes will be featured during the concerts, too.
+Outstanding elementary classes will be featured as part of the concerts, too.

 We look forward to this month’s festivities!

-Classes will enjoy Christmas celebrations on the last day of school before Winter Break.
-Challenger will provide fun activities and tasty treats, so please do not send food or gifts to this in-class, student-only event.
-Middle school students will enjoy a treat as well!
+Challenger will provide fun activities and tasty treats, so please do not send food or gifts to this in-class, student-only occasion.
+It will be a wonderful day of Christmas cheer!

-Challenger School will not be in session from December 20–December 31.
+Challenger School will not be in session December 19–January 2.
 We hope you enjoy time together with family and friends, and we wish you the best in the New Year!